-The New Relic Mobile crash event trail shows you the events leading up to a crash of a mobile app, based on your subscription level's data retention policy.
-These can be events New Relic monitors by default, or custom events you created in New Relic Insights.
+The crash event trail shows you the events leading up to a crash of a mobile app, based on your subscription level's data retention policy.
+These can be events New Relic monitors by default, or custom events.
 This document explains what the crash event trail is and how to use it.

 View events before mobile app crashes

 When a mobile app crashes and you don't know why, you can study what happened right before the crash.
-New Relic Mobile's crash event trail shows you these events so that you can follow the "breadcrumbs" leading up to the crash and diagnose the cause of the failure.
+The crash event trail shows you these events so that you can follow the "breadcrumbs" leading up to the crash and diagnose the cause of the failure.

-The crash event trail shows all New Relic Mobile event types leading up to a crash.
-You can use New Relic Mobile's iOS SDK or Android SDK to create custom
+The crash event trail shows all mobile event types leading up to a crash.
+You can use the Record breadkcrumb SDK to create custom

-MobileBreadcrumb events that track whatever app activity you think would help you diagnose a crash.
+MobileBreadcrumb events that track app activity you think would help you diagnose a crash.

 You can also use